Damp and Condensation Mould

 We will use the data we collect to inform a Damp and Condensation Mould Strategy that seeks to put in place proactive interventions.

 Please, DO NOT answer the door to cold callers - all our teams and contractors will wear either branded clothing and produce ID if they are working for us or on our behalf.
-Please always come to us in the first instance. we don’t ask for payment for any survey or fee for grant funded work.
-Do not be caught out by chances wanting to take your money.
+Please always contact us if you have any concerns and remember we don’t ask for payment for any survey or fee for grant funded work.